 In the Mathematics Department, we understand the needs for students to gain additional experience and expertise alongside their mathematical knowledge and select activities are arranged to help students gain various professional skills.

 Best thing about Imperial?
 Becoming more of a global citizen, perhaps?"

 Student view: Arijit

 For example, communication and oral presentation skills are developed through the Year 1 and 2 end-of-year projects, where these, alongside the Year 3 optional research project and year 4 full year project also teach many different aspects of scientific writing whilst providing training in proper referencing, searching the technical literature, critical thinking and review and the avoidance of plagiarism.
 Team work is developed through the Year 2 group project and students are encouraged to create study groups to help with the understanding of their lecture material.
-Programming skills are taught to all Year 1 students through the use of Matlab and Python and LaTeX mathematical typesetting workshops are also offered, providing students with invaluable technical skills.
+Programming skills are taught to all Year 1 students through Python and LaTeX mathematical typesetting workshops are also offered, providing students with invaluable technical skills.
 Year 3 and 4 students can further their programming skills through optional modules.

 In addition to the projects that students are required to complete as part of their studies, students interested in mathematical research or entering academia are invited to apply for the summer Undergraduate Research Opportunities Programme (UROP) in the Department, usually referred to as “academic internships.”
 UROPs allow students to work alongside the research groups in the department, learning more about what it means to do research full-time, and sometimes even being able to participate in a project that leads to publication.

 The Department has strong links with the Institute of Mathematics and its Applications (IMA), encouraging membership for all undergraduates who wish to join.